 California BBQ Association.
 There's a lively online interactive forum on their website, and unlike many association websites, they actually keep their calendar of events up to date!

-Canadian Barbecue Association.
+Canadian BBQ Society.
 There is a lively barbecue community in Canada.
 These folks are fired up and they even compete in winter!

 Caribbean BBQ Association.
 Some experts argue that barbecue originated in the Caribbean, and the spiritual descendants of the inventors live in Haiti, Dominican Republic, Puerto Rico, and the Antilles.